phpbb/documentation/development/extensions/tutorial.rst

    your extension (if you are using a public one like GitHub)."
    ``version`` | "The version of your extension.
-You may also use ``-a1`` (alpha), ``-b1`` (beta), ``-rc1`` (release candidate) and ``-dev`` suffixes (although you may not submit them to the customisation database."
+You may also use ``-a1`` (alpha), ``-b1`` (beta), ``-rc1`` (release candidate) and ``-dev`` suffixes (although you may not submit them to the customisation database.)"
    ``time`` | "Must contain the release date of this version (date is required, time is optional)"
    ``license`` | The license must be ``GPL-2.0`` for now